 What is better for hot sleepers?

 There is no universal winner.
 A breathable pad can be enough when the mattress already feels comfortable.
 A topper is better when you need cooling plus a real comfort change.
-In both cases, material choice matters more than the product label.
+In both cases, material choice matters more than the label.

 When should you replace a topper or pad?

 Replace a topper when it stays compressed, shifts, tears, or stops improving comfort in a meaningful way.
-Replace a pad when the quilting flattens, fit loosens, staining builds up, or any waterproof layer stops doing its job.
+Replace a pad when the quilting flattens, the fit loosens, staining builds up, or any waterproof layer stops doing its job.
 Toppers generally last longer, but they also cost more.

 FAQs